Reasons and Peculiarities of Choosing MQTT Protocol for Your IoT Devices

 There are dozens of communication protocols designed for various needs and purposes.
 Many of them can be used for IoT projects.
 Among the worth-mentioning protocols are the following:

-According to Google Trends, the level of interest in MQTT has quadrupled worldwide in the past 5 years.
-This trend is supported by the high-speed expansion of the IoT market and a persistent tendency towards simplicity and resource efficiency.
+The level of interest in MQTT worldwide is supported by the high-speed expansion of the IoT market and a persistent tendency towards simplicity and resource efficiency.

 Simple architecture, easy implementation, reliable message delivery, and high scalability are the strong benefits that will maintain an interest in the MQTT protocol for IoT.